 Posted workers from countries in the EU/EEA or Switzerland in Norway

-If you are going to work temporarily in Norway, you need to bring two documents with you from your home country: certificate A1 and certificate S1 .
+If you are going to work temporarily in Norway, you need to bring an A1 certificate and an S1 certificate.

 Man with laptop and mobile phone sitting at a table